ADIPEC 2024 on November 4-7 in Abu Dhabi

 Scalable Video Coding technology and VP8 video codec

-• Different user roles for managing meetings
+• User roles for managing conferences

 • TrueConf Security Admin role for viewing logs and reports